natmasslove/aws_howto/mwaa_connections_and_vars/README.md

 ```

 ### 4. Create sample secrets
-Let's create sample secrets which we can use:
+Let's create some sample secrets that we can use:

-*Note: if you have a MySQL database to experiment with - please change sample parameter values with actual ones*
+*Note: if you have a MySQL database to experiment with, please change the sample parameter values to your actual ones*

 ```bash
   export project_name="mwaa-secrets-demo"
   export stack_name="cfrm-${project_name}-025-secrets-mysql-and-var"